PhD, Harvard University, Biological Sciences in Public Health/Nutritional Biochemistry

 Dr. Sherine Brown-Fraser completed her Ph.D. at Harvard University in Biological Sciences in Public Health, with a concentration in Nutritional Biochemistry.
 She is a research scientist with expertise in lipid metabolism, genetic epidemiology and cardiovascular disease.
 Dr. Fraser investigated gene-diet interactions on human plasma lipoproteins and cholesterol metabolism related to heart disease risk.
 Her postdoctoral research at the Brigham and Woman’s Hospital (Boston), a Harvard affiliate, examined the impact of dietary plant proteins on hypertension in the OMNI-Heart Study.
-Currently, Dr. Fraser is Chair and Associate Professor within the Department of Public Health, Nutrition and Wellness at Andrews University.
-She provides vision and direction for the department while teaching both graduate and undergraduate students courses central to plant-based vegetarian nutrition.
+Currently, Dr. Fraser is Chair and Associate Professor within the School of Population Health, Nutrition & Wellness at Andrews University.
+She provides vision and direction for the school while teaching both graduate and undergraduate students courses central to plant-based vegetarian nutrition.
 She has published research in the areas of cholesterol metabolism, public health nutrition, colon cancer, CBPR, obesity, agriculture, and food science.
 Previously, she worked as an Interdisciplinary Scientist for the FDA’s Center for Food Safety and Applied Nutrition, where she developed national science policies and enforcement strategies to promote the nation’s health.
 As a Registered Dietitian Nutritionist (RDN) & Certified Personal Fitness Trainer, Dr. Fraser is dedicated to advancing health promotion, disease prevention, and eliminating health disparities.
 Dr. Fraser enjoys the outdoors, traveling, the arts, and spending time with family.
 Dr. Fraser is married to Handel Fraser, the proud parents of their active 2 year old daughter Samantha.

 1. Sanchez A, Mejia MM, Sanchez J, Runted E, Brown-Fraser S, Bivens RL.
 Diets with customary levels of fat from plant origin may reverse coronary artery disease.
 Medical Hypothesis.
 122. 2019.
 103-105.